Strategic Employee Resource Group (ERG) Leadership Certificate

 • Session recordings are available for participant review and reflection summary completion and submission (even if late)

-2. SWOT Analysis (strengths, weaknesses, opportunities and threats) of Current ERGs or Potential for ERGs (5 points)
+2. SWOT Analysis (strengths, weaknesses, opportunities, and threats) or SOAR Analysis (strengths, opportunities, aspirations, and results) of current ERG program or potential initiative (5 points)

-• Prepare and submit the SWOT analysis to faculty; Present and discuss SWOT analysis during class session; This work will connect with other projects required throughout the rest of the program
+• Prepare and submit the SWOT or SOAR analysis to faculty.
+Present and discuss analysis during class sessions.
+This work will connect with other projects required throughout the rest of the program and help you determine your project and parameters for success.

 3. Case Study or New Project: Multiple case studies or projects are allowed; 10 points to be distributed based on depth and complexity of projects (discuss and agree to points with faculty).
 Participants can combine one or more projects discussed.

-• Option 2: Prepare a New Project and Related Business Deliverable (15 points total including the business deliverable) Participants have the option to research a topic of interest and then prepare the results.
-The project should involve original research e.g., interviews, surveys, focus groups.
-The result is a research report describing the project, process used, and results.
+• Option 2: Prepare a New Project Participants have the option to research a topic of interest and then prepare the results.
+The project should involve original research, e.g., interviews, surveys, focus groups.
+The result is a research report describing the project, the process used, and the results.

 • Examples of a business deliverable include: